blyonscs/Case_Study_Fitness_Tracker/README.md

 ### SQL with Bigquery

-To start I loaded the two cleaned tables into bigquery in there own dataset and auto-detected the schema which worked great and saved some time.
+To start I loaded the two cleaned tables into BigQuery in their own dataset and auto-detected the schema which worked great and saved some time.
 Then I Started with EDA.

-Most if not all of these queries could be done in Excel, but Excel will not always be able to process the data if it is to large or grows large in an updating file so it important to run queries too.
+Most if not all of these queries could be done in Excel, but Excel will not always be able to process the data if it is too large or grows large in an updating file so it important to run queries too.

 Further down I am going to join both tables based on the Id plus Date to get more insight as well.